 * Advanced Equine & Camel Solutions (AECS) - Also sell a counterfeit version SGF1000 called SGF5000

 * Taylor Made Equine - Also sell a counterfeit version SGF1000 called SGF5000

 If you are purchasing SGF1000 from any company or website claiming to be a representative of VECTA SGF1000, please contact VECTA directly on [email protected] and we will provide confirmation if they are a certified representative for VECTA SGF1000 or a counterfeit Company.

-SGF1000 is not available for sale in Australia and is not available to be shipped to the United States.
+SGF1000 is not available for sale in Australia.